 Your contact lenses are low quality

-It’s essential that you buy you lenses from a reputable retailer who only sells quality products.
-At Feel Good Contacts, we only buy authentic branded lenses.
+It's essential that you buy your lenses from a reputable retailer who only sells quality products.
+At Feel Good Contacts, we only purchase authentic branded lenses.

-Whilst all contact lenses are manufactured in a similar way, the quality and composition will vary.
-This is because there are some unauthorised manufacturers who don’t follow safety regulations and who create cheaply made lenses using materials that aren’t safe for the eyes.
+While all contact lenses have a similar manufacturing process, the quality and composition will vary.
+The reason for this is that some unauthorised manufacturers don't follow safety regulations.
+Instead, they create cheaply made lenses using materials that aren't safe for the eyes.

 Your contact lenses are too old

 One of the advantages of daily contact lenses is that you pretty much start every day with a fresh pair of lenses, although that shouldn’t put you off monthly contact lenses.
 If cared for correctly, monthlies can still provide great comfort and visibility.
 The key is to make sure you clean and store them properly and discard them after a month.

 You’re using a solution that is causing irritation